AtOMiCNebula/UW-CSEP590-UbiComp/Assignment3/Readme.txt

 chance to play with a SDR unit before, and it was really interesting.
 Now that they're so cheap, I might have to buy one for myself for further research. :)

+One thing I'm not quite pleased about...due to my design of step 3 and 4 being separate, and not applying the filtering all at once, it forces a trade-off between being able to identify rapid-fire presses, and very long holds.
+Long holds can span more than one 0.25s window, for instance, and because impulses are already filtered out by the time we get to step 4, we don't know when the "last" one was, beyond somewhere within the last limit_packet portion of the window.
+Additionally, I had previously removed the code that had us reprocess the same data mutliple times (i.e. processing 1 second worth of data, with a sliding window of 0.25s), as it was more difficult than I expected to correlate the same events in each window.
+But then, that means we may chop off part of a signal, so limit_packet had to be doubled, which makes it harder to observe rapid-fire patterns...

+That said, I'm okay submitting with this limitation, since it was already beyond what was asked for the assignment.
+So, take the results with that grain of salt.
+If you want to see a version of this change that works great with rapid-fire button presses, step back one commit before this one in my GitHub repository...
+O:-)

 assignment3.py:
 	parse_packets: step #1 above
 	decode_buttons: step #2 above